-If you intended to complete the midterm during its scheduled time but find yourself unable to do so due to circumstances beyond your control (e.g., illness, injury, family emergency, etc.) please complete the missed midterm form no later than Thursday, October 27th.
-A make-up midterm will be scheduled for students who are given permission to take it.
-If you miss the midterm but do not fill out the form (or otherwise let me know) and/or do not receive confirmation from me that you are allowed to take a make-up test, you will receive a 0 on the midterm.
+All students are expected to complete the in-person midterm during its scheduled time on Tuesday, February 28th.
+If you are unable to complete the midterm due to circumstances beyond your control, please complete the missed midterm form (form will open after the midterm) no later than Sunday, March 5th.
+A make-up midterm will be scheduled for students who are granted permission to take it.
+If you miss the midterm but do not fill out the form (or otherwise let me know) and/or do not receive confirmation from me that you have been excused from the midterm, you will receive a 0.
 The midterm is worth a large portion of your grade, please be sure to communicate with me if you miss it!